e22m4u/js-repository/README-en.md

 - `type: string` the relation type (required);
 - `model: string` the target model name (required for some types);
-- `foreignKey: string` the property in the current model for the target id;
+- `foreignKey: string` the property in the current model for the target ID;

 *i.
 For Belongs To and References Many types, the `foreignKey` parameter can be omitted as it's automatically generated based on the relation name.*